The 15 Best Stand-Up Specials On Netflix Right Now

-The past few years have seen a rigorous expansion of comedy programming on streaming services of all shapes and sizes, but standup comedy is definitely getting its due after years of neglect.
-Hence why there are 174 titles in Netflix’s stand-up category (as of this writing).
+The past few years have seen a rigorous expansion of comedy programming on streaming services of all shapes and sizes, but stand-up comedy is definitely getting its due after years of neglect.
+Hence why there are hundreds of titles in Netflix’s stand-up category (as of this writing).
 And while that seems like a lot, this total is constantly climbing with new licensing deals and private offerings being added on a regular basis.
-Even for budding comedy fans, there’s a lot of must see comedy specials to choose from.
+Even for budding comedy fans, there’s a lot of must-see specials to choose from.

 This list is junk,not one Bill Burr special?
 All of his are at the top of the list,then Joe Rogan,Russell Peters,Tom Segura.Did you even watch one of these?